joshashton/titanic-ML-from-disaster/README.md

 ## Description

-The aim is to produce a model that correctly predicts who survived the Titanic disaster
+The aim is to produce a machine learning model that correctly predicts who survived the Titanic disaster

 In the jupyter notebook, my solution goes through the basic steps of a data science pipeline